tector/map/README.md

 Quickstart
 ----------

-create a div with class "ngm" and fill the data attributes data-height and data-width with your desired values (currently 700px is default - other values can be buggy for now)
+create a div with class "ngm":

 ```html
     <div class="ngm"></div> <!-- content will be filled by javascript! -->
 ```

-inlucde ngm.js at the end of html and execute init method:
+inlucde ngm.js at the end of html and execute init method with your desired settings:

 ```html
 <script src="ngm.js"></script>